Learn how to care for the Peperomia Green (or Baby Rubber Plant)!

 The Peperomia Obtusifolia is a succulent-like variety of Peperomia, originally found in the rainforests of South America.
 Also known as the Baby Rubber Plant, it is actually unrelated to the Hevea Bransiliensis, the primary resource of natural rubber.
 The Peperomia Obtusifolia (or Peperomia Green) is characterized by its thick upright stems with glossy, oversized leaves.
 It stores water in its thick leaves, which shrivel in drought and plump when water is available.
 Leaves are typically dark green, but can also have white or yellow variegation that resembles marbling.

-Medium to bright light.
-Tolerates low light.
+Medium to bright indirect light but can tolerate low, indirect light.
 Not suited for intense, direct sun.

 Don’t sweat it.
-Average home humidi is fine; can tolerate dry air.
+Average home humidity is fine; can tolerate dry air.

 Average home temperature of 65°F-75°F. If you’re comfortable, the Baby Rubber Plant is comfortable.

 Comes small and compact but can grow to approximately 1’.

 CAUSE: Too much direct sun